notnyt/beaglebone/README.md

 ```

 #### Edge Triggers
 The Beaglebone can also monitor for changes on a GPIO pin.
 This is called an edge trigger.
-Since this is interrupt based on the Beaglebone, you can wait for a change without wasting CPU cycles constantly polling the pin.
+Since this is interrupt based on the Beaglebone, waiting for a change does not waste CPU cycles by constantly polling the pin.

 The following trigger types are supported
 - Rising: Triggered when the state goes from low to high